89z/autumn/content/crop-image/index.md

 {{< r "a.php" >}}

-Warning, this requires `php-gd` package, which pulls in 23 other packages.
+Warning, `php-gd` pulls in 23 other packages.

 <https://php.net/function.imagecrop>